artemisfowl/artemisfowl.github.io/_posts/2021-6-11-Bare-Minimum.md

 other operations - something that piqued my interest.

 Now the in the next set, the ricing that I had done in `vim`, `tmux` and the terminal emulator would have to go.
+My aim was to select the very bare minimum setup that would work for me in every Ubuntu flavour at least.

 #### Ricing, terminal emulator and the switch to urxvt
+The highest amount of ricing that I had done was in `vim`.
+I knew from the very start that majority of the things would have to go away from there.
+I was using `Airline` themes and `powerline` fonts, so I naturally gave up both of them.
+The next set that I removed was the nice set of `dev-icons` which sits extremely well with the `Airline` themes.

+This reduced the initial startup time of `vim` from around 5 seconds to around 2 seconds.
+Huge reduction, next I removed `tmuxline` plugin, this one reduced the initial startup time to around 0.5 seconds.
+This was decent enough for me.
+The reason my `vim` is still slow is because I use the `YouCompleteMe` plugin and that initially takes some time to load.
+I also changed the status line of `vim` to give me the information about the line and column number and removed the other nitty gritties like showing the mode, the entire filename, git repository branch name etc.

+Next was `tmux`, where I removed majority of the colors, added a few custom mappings for moving between panes using `hjkl` and made the changes to update and show seconds in the right most corner.

+Still, something was not fitting in, I wanted more minimalism.
+So I started hunting for a simple terminal emulator powerful and capable enough to show unicode characters as well as allow me to work seamlessly.
+Removing `powerline` from `vim` made it easy to be used now in any terminal emulator.
+I came across suggestions to use `urxvt` and thought of giving it a try.
+After overcoming the initial hiccups, I came across the configuration which would show the git status messages as well in the right colour.
+I was facing this issue in the Gnome Terminal Emulator, the status messages were shown in red, not a contrasting color with the dark background.

+With `urxvt`, everything seemed to fit in place, but the font was still not working out.
+Changing the font size made it look wonkier, so I switched to Ubuntu Mono font with a font size of 9.
+That seemed to do the trick.
+Everything fit in and here I am editing this post in the same bare minimum configuration.